rajdharmendraiiitg/user-tweets-sense/README.md

 # Twitter Sentiment analysis for particular user

-This is a Python3 project that uses a Flask webserver to perform sentiment analysis on particular Twitter accounts.
+This is a Python based web application that uses a Flask webserver to perform sentiment analysis on particular user twitter account.

 In order to get this to work replace the APP_KEY(Consumer key) and APP_SECRET(Consumer secret key) variables in the main.py files with your credentials that you can get from https://apps.twitter.com